solstice23/typst-ribbons/ribbons.typ

 		}
 	}

-	// Make edges dictionaries in another dictionary for other attributes for (node-id, edges) in data {
+	// Make edges dictionaries one of the attributes for (node-id, edges) in data {
 		data.insert(node-id, (
 			edges: edges,